Skip to main content

 Description

-CVE-2026-23847 is a reflected cross-site scripting (XSS) vulnerability affecting SiYuan personal knowledge management system versions prior to 3.
+CVE-2026-23847 is a reflected cross-site scripting (XSS) vulnerability in SiYuan, a personal knowledge management system, affecting versions prior to 3.
 5. 4.
-The flaw exists in the /api/icon/getDynamicIcon endpoint, which generates SVG images for text icons by inserting user-supplied content directly into an SVG <text> element without proper XML escaping.
-Because the response is served with the image/svg+xml content type, attackers can inject malicious JavaScript by breaking the SVG structure, leading to script execution in the victim's browser.
-This vulnerability requires no authentication but does require user interaction to trigger the malicious payload.
+The flaw exists in the /api/icon/getDynamicIcon endpoint, which generates SVG images for text icons by inserting user-supplied content directly into an SVG <text> tag without proper XML escaping.
+Because the response is served with the image/svg+xml content type, attackers can inject malicious JavaScript by breaking the XML structure, leading to script execution in the victim's browser.
+The vulnerability requires no authentication but does require user interaction to trigger the malicious payload.
 The CVSS 4.
 0 score is low (2.
-1) due to limited impact scope and the need for user interaction.
+1), reflecting limited impact and ease of exploitation.
 The issue was patched in version 3.

 AI-Powered Analysis